chickensoft-games/Serialization/README.md

 // Used to be LogEntry, but is now LogEntry1.
 [Meta, Version(1)]
-public partial class LogEntry1 : BaseLogEntry {
+public partial class LogEntry1 : LogEntry {
   [Save("text")]
   public required string Text { get; init; }